withvoyage/www/public/handbook/company/product-vision.md

 **Marketing Warehouse**: A single source of truth for all of the data that a marketing team generates - usually HubSpot, Marketo, or Salesforce.

-**Upstream tools**: tools that generate data about your potential customers, and eventually push that data into your warehouse.
+**Upstream Tools**: tools that generate data about your potential customers, and eventually push that data into your warehouse.
 Examples include:

 - <a href="https://www.wistia.com/" target="_blank">Wistia</a>
 - <a href="https://www.drift.com/" target="_blank">Drift</a>
 - <a href="https://optimizely.com/" target="_blank">Optimizely</a>
 - <a href="https://www.g2.com/" target="_blank">G2</a>

-**Downstream tools**: tools that consume data from your warehouse to personalize content, generate reports, etc. Examples include:
+**Downstream Tools**: tools that consume data from your warehouse to personalize content, generate reports, etc. Examples include:

 - <a href="https://www.demandbase.com/" target="_blank">Demandbase</a>
 - <a href="https://www.terminus.com/" target="_blank">Terminus</a>
 - <a href="https://www.mutinyhq.com/" target="_blank">Mutiny</a>
 - <a href="https://hockeystack.com/" target="_blank">HockeyStack</a>

-## Compounding Tools
+## Combining Tools = Voyage

 Upstream tools rarely pull data out of the warehouse, and downstream tools rarely push data in.
 Since each company's warehouse configuration is unique, it's difficult for tools to push and pull data in a way that works for everyone.